viethuy25/bank-loan-prediction/.ipynb_checkpoints/README-checkpoint.md

 Based on the following numbers abstraact from the dataset, it can be seen that the main there are several main differences between the two sides:
   _ Accepted loanees usually have higher income and stable jobs than rejected ones.
   _ Loan amount does not varies between both sides, hence jobs stability and income are the two main factors.
+  _ Cannot dropna from the beginnning as there are many records with missing some features.
+Hence, we will fillna() with previous record.

 **Result from analysis**